-Please take notice that on January 14, 2014, at 10:00 am, or as soon thereafter as the matter may be heard before the Honorable Paul S. Grewal, in Courtroom 5 of the United States District Court of the Northern District of California, San Jose Division, located at 280 South 1st Street, San Jose, CA 95113, Defendants Ameriprise Financial, Inc. and Ameriprise Financial Services, Inc. ("Ameriprise") hereby moves the Court to dismiss Plaintiff XimpleWare Corp.'s ("XimpleWare") claims of patent infringement and declaratory relief alleged in its Complaint.
+Please take notice that on Tuesday, February 11, 2014, at 10:00 am, or as soon thereafter as the matter may be heard before the Honorable Paul S. Grewal, in Courtroom 5 of the United States District Court of the Northern District of California, San Jose Division, located at 280 South 1st Street, San Jose, CA 95113, Defendants Ameriprise Financial, Inc. and Ameriprise Financial Services, Inc. ("Ameriprise") hereby moves the Court to dismiss Plaintiff XimpleWare Corp.'s ("XimpleWare") claims of patent infringement and declaratory relief alleged in its Amended Complaint.

 Ameriprise seeks an Order dismissing XimpleWare's claims of patent infringement and declaratory relief with prejudice.
-This Motion is made on the grounds that XimpleWare fails to state a claim upon which relief may be granted for patent infringement.
+This renewed Motion is made on the grounds that XimpleWare fails to state a claim upon which relief may be granted for patent infringement.
 The motion is made pursuant to Fed.
 R. Civ.
 P. 12(b)(6) and L.R.
 7-2 and is based on this Notice, the following Memorandum of Points and Authorities, all other matters of which the Court takes judicial notice, the Court's file in this matter, and any other evidence and argument as may be presented at the hearing on the motion.

-MEMORANDUM OF POINTS AND AUTHORITIES
+MEMORANDUM OF POINTS AND AUTHORITIES I. INTRODUCTION

-I. INTRODUCTION

 This action arises out of purported patent infringement as to open source software created by Plaintiff XimpleWare Corp. ("XimpleWare").
-XimpleWare alleges that Defendant Versata Software Inc. ("Versata") incorporated XimpleWare software that practices certain XimpleWare patents into Versata's own software product and improperly distributed that product to various customers, including Ameriprise.
+XimpleWare alleges that Defendant Versata Software Inc. ("Versata") incorporated XimpleWare software that practices certain XimpleWare patents into Versata's own software product and improperly sold that product to various customers, including Ameriprise.
 XimpleWare asserts three claims of relief against Versata and related entities, and names Ameriprise as a defendant as to two of the claims: patent infringement and declaratory relief.
-XimpleWare does not allege that Ameriprise knowingly or willfully misused XimpleWare's software, only that Ameriprise received and used a product from Versata that incorporated XimpleWare's software.
+XimpleWare does not allege that Ameriprise sold XimpleWare's software; it alleges only that Ameriprise received and used a product from Versata that incorporated XimpleWare's software.

-Even assuming all of its factual allegations to be true, XimpleWare's claims against Ameriprise suffer from a simple, readily apparent flaw: XimpleWare has licensed the patents at issue "for everyone's free use."
+Even assuming XimpleWare's factual allegations to be true, its claims against Ameriprise suffer from a simple, readily apparent flaw: XimpleWare has licensed the patents at issue "for everyone's free use."
 XimpleWare concedes that it chose to issue its software under an open source license which provides that "any patent must be licensed for everyone's free use or not licensed at all."
 Dkt.
 No. 1-1, Complaint, Exhibit 1.
-XimpleWare's only infringement allegation is that Ameriprise infringes XimpleWare's patents by using the software.
-Complaint, ¶71.
+Yet XimpleWare's only infringement allegation is that Ameriprise infringes XimpleWare's patents by using the software.
+Amended Complaint, ¶71.

 XimpleWare's claim cannot succeed as a matter of law because Ameriprise's use is authorized by XimpleWare's chosen license, and an express license is a defense to patent infringement.
 Carborundum Co. v.
 Molten Metal Equip.
 Innovations, 72 F.3d 872, 878 (Fed.
 Cir.
 1995).
-Indeed the entire point of open source software-and the open source license chosen by XimpleWare-is that the software will be free to use.
+The whole point of open source software-and the open source license chosen by XimpleWare-is that the software will be free to use.
 Dkt.
 No. 1-1, at p.
 1, Preamble ("[t]he GNU General Public License is intended to guarantee your freedom to share and change free software-to make sure the software is free for all its users.") (emphasis added).
+Indeed, XimpleWare itself has expressly assured users that it is not patent infringement for them to modify and use XimpleWare's software.
+Exhibit 1 hereto, at page 4.